 Gold mineralization at Cajueiro occurs within microgranites and rhyolites and is hosted by a set of Northeast (NE) and East-West (E-W) trending conjugate shear structures exhibiting late brittle deformation.
 These were the primary structural controls on hydrothermal alteration and associated gold mineralization.

-Gold and pyrite in the bedrock sulphide domain is contained within hydrothermal alteration envelopes within and adjacent to the structures.
+Gold and pyrite in the bedrock sulphide domain is contained within hydrothermal alteration envelopes within and adjacent to the structures, which may extend for tens of metres from the main mineralized structures.
 An alteration assemblage of sericite-epidote-chlorite-quartz readily distinguishes the prospective “green” rhyolite and microgranite from their unaltered reddish counterparts.

 Gold is also present in the saprolite overlying bedrock, in the oxidized equivalent of the sulphide alteration assemblage.
 Prospective saprolite hosts an assemblage of sericite-chlorite-silica, with disseminated limonite and “box-works” of limonite with rare occurrences of chalcopyrite.
 This alteration package is clearly visible on surface in many locations throughout the property.

-Since April 2016 the Company has completed 25 trenches totaling 4,062.5m that has resulted the identification of two new previously unrecognized mineralized zones, one at Baldo East and the other at Toninho, comprising multiple parallel structures similar to known zones at Crente and Baldo.
-In addition, the Company has drilled 49 HQ diamond drill holes totaling 3,153.5m.
-(Please see the full News Releases for detailed results of these programs)
+Since acquiring the property in April 2016, the Company has completed 25 surface trenches totaling 4,063m that has resulted the identification of two new previously unrecognized mineralized zones, one at Baldo East and the other at Toninho, comprising multiple parallel structures similar to known zones at Crente and Baldo.
+In addition, the Company has drilled 49 HQ diamond drill holes totaling 3,154m.

 The Baldo East target area is located approximately 500m due east of the Baldo resource and constituted an important previously untested gold-in-soil anomaly and a series of high-grade rock samples from surface which range from 3.4 to 118.4 g/t gold.